modiimedia/InsuranceSmart/content/_index.md

 title: Home
 banner_heading: Providing Affordable Insurance For Texas Residents Since 2005
-banner_text: "We are an Independent Insurance Agency specializing in life and health coverage for all ages, and help seniors transitioning to Medicare.
-We are also expanding to help provide valuable coverage for your home, auto, and business.\n\nOur mission is to provide a great value on insurance in the markets we serve with exceptional service so you get the coverage you need at a price you can afford. "
+banner_text: "We are an Independent Insurance Agency specializing in life and health coverage for all ages, and help seniors transitioning to Medicare. \n\nOur mission is to provide quality service at an exceptional value in the markets we serve.
+We shop to find you the coverage you need, at a price you can afford. \n\nWe are expanding to provide coverage for your home, auto, and business.
+So let us know how we can serve you!"
 banner_media:
   video_type: youtube
   youtube_url: https://www.youtube.com/watch?v=LWGJA9i18Co